What Can You Do with a Degree in Project Management?

-- Cost estimator job outlook: The BLS projects that jobs for cost estimators will grow by 9% nationally over the 2018-2028 period, adding an additional 18,700 job openings.
-This growth rate is faster than the overall job opening growth rate of 5% predicted for the same period.
+- Cost estimator job outlook: The BLS projects that jobs for cost estimators will decline 1% nationally over the 2020-2030 period.

-- How much cost estimators can earn: The BLS reports that the average salary for cost estimators nationwide was $69,710 per year ($33.52 per hour) as of May 2018.* This better estimates the salary of a mid-level project manager – entry level project managers will need to gain experience before earning salaries at this level.
+- How much cost estimators can earn: The BLS reports that the average salary for cost estimators nationwide is $73,740 per year ($35.45 per hour).* This better estimates the salary of a mid-level project manager – entry level project managers will need to gain experience before earning salaries at this level.

 Purchasing Project Managers